 Due to the coronavirus pandemic, the end of the 2019-2020 academic year disrupted students’, teachers’, and parents’ ability to keep students engaged in the classroom.
 As a result, the Congressional App Challenge has introduced an innovative way to help students code from home.
 For this year’s competition, students will have access to a range of free resources to assist them online.
 These free resources from the Congressional App Challenge can be accessed here.

 The results of the challenge will be determined by Rep. McBath and a panel of expert judges.
-The winner from the each congressional district will be featured on CongressionalAppChallenge.us.
+The judging period will conclude by December 1, 2020 and winners will be announced within the first two weeks of December.
+A virtual ceremony will be hosted by our District Office for all competitors and their family members.
+Due to COVID-19, the House will not be hosting the #HouseOfCode reception.
+The winner from each congressional district will still be featured on CongressionalAppChallenge.us.
 The winning app will also be eligible for display in the U.S. Capitol.